 Is it any good?

-This thoughtfully crafted show caters to preschoolers' increasing awareness of themselves and the world around them by centering on a bright, curious young girl who likes to help her friends, who wants to be just like her mom, and who's learning that there are many things that are within her power to fix.
-Doc is a great example for young kids, who can walk through the process with her as she uses critical thinking to diagnose her patients ("What is the problem?"
+This thoughtfully crafted show caters to preschoolers' increasing awareness of themselves and the world around them by centering on a bright, curious young girl who likes to help her friends.
+Doc McStuffins wants to be just like her mom, and she's learning that there are many things that are within her power to fix.
+She's a great example for young kids, who can walk through the process with her as she uses critical thinking to diagnose her patients ("What is the problem?"
 What are the clues?"
 "How can I solve it?") and nurse them back to help.
 The show also inspires kids' imaginations through Doc's interactions with her special toys and her clinic's magical nature.

 Centering on an African-American family with reversed gender roles (mom works full-time and dad stays home with the kids), Doc McStuffins makes a great effort to reflect the diversity of modern family life.
 Need another reason to love this series?
 Kids might be slightly less leery of visiting their own doctor after viewing the experience in the show's non-threatening light, thanks to Doc's careful attention to her patients' physical and emotional needs.